LucasPickering/lucaspickering.me/site/projects/terra.md

+---
+layout: default
+title: Terra
+summary: A hexagon-tile terrain generation system.
+Dynamically generate and explore terrain.
+This is a generic toolkit that can be used to generate terrain for renderings, games, etc.
+banner: /assets/terra/banner.png
+tags:
+  - project
+  - rust
+  - 3d
+---

+# Terra

 Terra is a 3D hexagon-based terrain generation library.
 It provides a highly configurable series of algorithms that can generate lifelike terrain.
 The core library itself doesn't actually render the terrain, it just returns it in a format that makes rendering simple.
 It also includes a simple demo that renders the terrain in 3D, to see what it's capable of ([skip to the demo now](#demo)).

 Shoutout to Amit Patel for [this post](https://www.redblobgames.com/grids/hexagons/), which has been an endless resource of information for working with hex grids.